hawkz/stephenhawkes/about.md

 I love exploring technical and creative challenges, and like to try and sit at the intersection of plumber and architect.
 Crazy about the maths of typography, I spent far too long picking this font.

 Lot's of people tell me to write, so I'm doing as I'm told.
-Hope you find something here that makes you smile.
+Hope you find something from this stream of consciousness that makes you smile.

-😅

 Do let me know if there's a topic you'd like me to write about here, just <a href="{{ site.baseurl }}/contact/">drop me a note</a>.